SentinelFi/build_35_submission/readme.md

  - [Vimeo](https://vimeo.com/1075023384)
  - [Youtube](https://youtu.be/7APYa37jIIc)

+# Build round 35 Submission:
 Here's a formatted  submission for build 35 round:

 ## Submission Title
-Parametric Insurance Framework and Flight Insurance Beta Launch
+Framework + Flight Beta

 ## One Sentence Description: (130 characters)
 Parametric insurance framework for any risk market with reliable oracles to automate payouts with smart contracts.